 Dictation is usually quite accurate but is a bit slow to fill in what is spoken and you can’t edit with your voice.
 Speaking to type is a skill I haven’t spent much time on, but it would probably become easier and more natural with practice.
 I like a physical keyboard, and I don’t anticipate that changing until a computer learns to read my thoughts.

 It’s very nice to have so many options, and that’s another unique feature of the Quest Pro.
 With new ways to interact, see more, and make adjustments without the limitations of physical monitors, this is an opportunity to explore new ways of connecting to a computer, where you can work, and how you can become more productive.

-If you’re intrigued and can afford the $1,500 price without selling your computer, you should give it a thorough test, going beyond the very limited demo available at Best Buy or the Meta retail store.
+If you’re intrigued and can afford the $1,000 price, you should give it a thorough test, going beyond the very limited demo available at Best Buy or the Meta retail store.
 Take it home or to the office and connect it to a keyboard and mouse.
+Meta has a 30 day return policy.
 You might be surprised to find how comfortable and familiar it feels.
 I certainly was.

 I can easily recommend the Quest Pro to anyone that already uses VR for work or is interested in the prospect.
 It’s certainly your best option at this point.
 If you’re a content creator or developer interested in exploring this new marketplace, there’s obviously much more to dive into with this headset.
 This type of technology will never truly take off until it’s more accessible, but as a vision of the future, the Quest Pro has me captivated.

 - The best games on Meta Quest 3